The operad of Latin hypercubes: Abstract

 \section{Abstract}

 We show that the sets of $d$-dimensional Latin hypercubes over a non-empty set $X$, with $d$ running over the positive integers, determine an operad which is isomorphic to a sub-operad of the endomorphism operad of $X$.
-We generalise this to categories with finite products, and briefly discuss requirements for lifting this operad to certain Cartesian closed monoidal categories.
+We generalise this to categories with finite products, and then further to internal versions for certain Cartesian closed monoidal categories with pullbacks.